hwdsl2/setup-ipsec-vpn/docs/clients-xauth.md

 1. Click **Add** to save the VPN connection information.
 1. Turn the **VPN** switch ON.

-Once connected, you can verify that your traffic is being routed properly by <a href="https://www.google.com/search?q=my+ip" target="_blank">looking up your IP address on Google</a>.
+Once connected, you can verify that your traffic is being routed properly by [looking up your IP address on Google](https://www.google.com/search?q=my+ip).
 It should say "Your public IP address is `Your VPN Server IP`".

 ### Other Linux